alexbinary/SQLite.swiftly/project.md

 supported.

-## What is exposed and what is hidden
+## Exposed and hidden concepts

-We provide a way for users to access SQLite databases.
+The system allows users to interract with SQLite databases.
 Users are expected to be familliar with databases in general and SQLite databases in particular.

-When working with SQLite databases on iOS with the vanilla APIs, a user has to deal with a number of things, ranging from classic database concepts to API implementation details.
+When working with SQLite databases on iOS with the vanilla APIs, users have to deal with a number of things, ranging from classic database concepts to API implementation details.

-Out goal is to hide from the user most of the things what are not strictly necessary for them to accomplish their goals.
+The system hides away most of the things what are not directly relevant to the user's goals.

 Concepts that are part of the user's goal (e.g. the concepts of databases, tables and columns) obviously need to be exposed, while concepts that are not